reactioncommerce/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 For simple system where all items support a single fulfillment type and there is only one shop, you can assume there is only one fulfillment group and keep your client UI simple.

-### Reaction Design System components
+### Example Storefront Component Library components
-The `CartItems` React component can be used to show a list of items in a cart.
+The [CartItems](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Cart/CartItems) React component can be used to show a list of items in a cart.
 You can use it without a cart, too, as long as you provide items in the same data structure as on a cart.
 Set `isReadOnly` prop to `true` if you do not want the shopper to be able to change the quantity or remove items at this point.

 ## Step 3: Collect a shipping address
 This is necessary only if you have fulfillment groups of the “shipping” type.
 If your client UI displays multiple fulfillment groups, then you may need to have a shipping address form for each, or you can have a single form and set the same address on every “shipping” group.

-### Reaction Design System components
+### Example Storefront Component Library components
-- The `AddressForm` allows a user to enter a new address or edit an existing one.
+- The [AddressForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Account/AddressBook) allows a user to enter a new address or edit an existing one.
 It outputs an address object matching the Reaction Commerce address schema.
-- You can use the `ShippingAddressCheckoutAction` component with an action supplied to the `CheckoutActions` component to collect a shipping address as part of a step-by-step checkout flow.
-This wraps `AddressForm` and takes care of some of the complexity for you, versus using `AddressForm` directly.
+- You can use the [ShippingAddressCheckoutAction](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/ShippingAddressCheckoutAction) component with an action supplied to the [CheckoutActions](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/CheckoutActions) component to collect a shipping address as part of a step-by-step checkout flow.
+This wraps [AddressForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Forms/AddressForm) and takes care of some of the complexity for you, versus using `AddressForm` directly.

 ### GraphQL
 Use the `setShippingAddressOnCart` mutation if you have a cart and want to store the provided shipping address on all of the “shipping” type fulfillment groups on that cart.
 This is recommended for data completeness and to avoid re-entry if the checkout flow is interrupted.
 However, you could also just cache this data on the client until you call the place order mutation.